 Chronic kidney disease (CKD) is a condition brought on by damage to the kidneys.
 There are 5 stages of kidney disease.
 If the kidneys go unprotected, additional damage occurs and the condition will worsen.
 Though stage 5 kidney disease is very serious, there is still a lot you can do to strengthen the kidneys.
-Read on to learn all about kidney disease stage 5.
-This post will detail how to know you have it, how to treat it, and what you can do to improve your kidney function.
+Read on to learn all about a diet for kidney disease stage 5 patients that are not on dialysis.
+This article will detail nutrition topics such as protein, potassium, sodium, and phosphorus in a stage 5 kidney disease diet.

 Table of Contents

-Before we start chatting about stage 5 kidney disease we want to briefly go over the 5 stages of kidney disease to show how if no efforts are made to manage CKD, kidney function will quickly decline.
+Before we cover stage 5 kidney disease we want to briefly go over the 5 stages of kidney disease to show how if no efforts are made to manage CKD, kidney function will quickly decline.

 Learn more about stage 3 kidney disease in this post.